 I received a B.A. in pedagogy and art history from the University of Karlsruhe (TH), a M.A. in philosophy from the University of Constance and a PhD in philosophy from the University of Geneva.
-I worked as a postdoc in SNSF-funded projects at the University of Geneva and the Università della Svizzera italiana (USI).
+I worked as a postdoc at the University of Geneva and the Università della Svizzera italiana (USI).
 I also taught at the Universities of Bern, Geneva and Neuchâtel and I co-organized the weekly research seminar of eidos from 2017 to 2021.
 Since November 2022, I'm working at LanCog at the University of Lisbon as a FCT assistant researcher.

 So far, I've taught courses and seminars in metaphysics, philosophy of language, logic, history of analytic philosophy, and also some subjects in epistemology and the philosophy of science, some at undergraduate, some at graduate level, some in German, some in English, some in French, some in Germany, most in Switzerland.